nodejs/node/doc/api/net.markdown

 ### server.listen(port[, hostname][, backlog][, callback])

 Begin accepting connections on the specified `port` and `hostname`.
-If the `hostname` is omitted, the server will accept connections on `::` when IPv6 is available, or on `0.0.0.0` otherwise.
+If the `hostname` is omitted, the server will accept connections on any IPv6 address (`::`) when IPv6 is available, or any IPv4 address (`0.0.0.0`) otherwise.
 A port value of zero will assign a random port.

 Backlog is the maximum length of the queue of pending connections.
 The actual length will be determined by your OS through sysctl settings such as